April 1st, all fool’s day and the start of the April A to Z blogging challenge.

 I met Dennis again later in life when he started work at Lotus Cars in Hethel.
 He’d learned a trade, but nothing about control.

-He was a good spray painter, a really good one, yet within a couple of weeks security escorted out of the factory.
+He was a good spray painter, a really good one, yet within a couple of weeks security escorted him out of the factory.
 I guess he continues to swing his fists somewhere, if still he’s alive.